jupiterBill/vestingmetacrafters/README.md

 # Description

-On the Backend we have Two contracts One vesting contract that handles the Logic behind efficient Token disbursement and another Contract which represent each organization's Token, The Tokens are incipient in nature as we create them during the registration of an organization as opposed to having an organization bring a Token along with them during registration this was greatly considered during development but in the end former was opted for in favor of simplicity, Hardhat(a development environment and testing framework for Ethereum smart contracts) for deployment and testing.
+On the Backend we have Two contracts One vesting contract that handles the Logic behind efficient Token disbursement and another Contract which represent each organization's Token, The Tokens are incipient in nature as we create them during the registration of an organization as opposed to having an organization bring a Token along with them during registration this was greatly considered during development but in the end former was opted for in favor of simplicity, Hardhat(a development environment and testing framework for Ethereum smart contracts) was used  for deployment and testing.
 There are Nine functions in total in the Vesing contract  which collectively ensure the application functions effectively on the front end :

 * registerOrganization - handles the registration of an organization as the name implies